 Check out a couple of other postpartum belly binders we recommend;

 I was dedicated to the wrap and wore it as much as I could and I found that my body was recovering quickly after my pregnancy.
-I wore my wrap nearly all day, every day for about a month and saw that my body was strong enough without it and I could no longer feel the “jiggle” of my organs.
-One month of squeezing got me back to feeling confident about my body which helped me with my postpartum depression, which helped me get out and exercise which helped me lose the last bit of baby weight.
+I wore my wrap nearly all day, every day for about a month.
+I loved the support it offered me in healing!

 Postpartum Belly Binding with My Second Pregnancy

 With my second pregnancy, I was ready and prepared for the belly binder.
 I brought it with me to the hospital and began wearing it the same day that I delivered my son.
-The second time around, I felt that my body needed the wrap even more than the first time because everything had more jiggle.
+The second time around, I felt that my body needed the wrap even more than the first time.
 My uterus felt extra large and stretched out, my skin was extra stretchy, and my insides felt so displaced.
 This time around, I needed the wrap to feel stronger and more supported versus the first time when I did it more for the vanity.

 After wearing my belly binder for a total of two months, my body was finally looking like it had before my second pregnancy.
 This helped with my confidence immensely and made me feel good about my strong and capable body.
 The female body is a remarkable thing.
 We can stretch our bellies to the max and then train our bodies to be strong again.

 Overall, the pro’s outweigh the con’s on belly binding if you ask me.
 They give you the strength in your midsection, help with swelling, shrinking your uterus, put your organs back in place, and even help secure C-section incisions.
-If you can get past a little midsection squeezing, the benefits are worth it.
 There’s a reason belly binding has been around for centuries and I’m sure it will be around for centuries to come.
 Be sure to check out all of our favorite belly wraps here!

 You May Also Like: